duyichao/duyichao/README.md

   - Knowledge Graph: Entity Linking

 ### 📰 News
+- One paper is accepted by AAAI'2022, about end-to-end speech translation!
-- Two papers submitted to ARR, about end-to-end speech translation and disentangled representation learning.
+- Two papers are submitted to ARR, about end-to-end speech translation and disentangled representation learning.

 ### 🎉 Publications
 #### 2022